 Poison oak and poison ivy were once members of the genus Rhus, but they have been reclassified as Toxicodendron.Rhus lancea

+Evergreen tree.
 Native to Africa.
-Slow grower 20 to 30 ft. tall, 20 to 35 ft. wide.
+Slow grower to 20–30 ft. tall and 20–35 ft. wide.
 Open, spreading habit; graceful, weeping outer branchlets.
-Dark green leaves are divided into three willow-like, 4- to 5-in.-long leaflets.
+Dark green leaves are divided into three willow-like, 4–5-in.-long leaflets.
 Inconspicuous early spring flowers are followed by clusters of pea-size yellow or red fruit that can make a mess on pavement.
 This species can be trained to a single trunk or allowed to grow as a multitrunked tree somewhat resembling olive (Olea).
-Makes a good specimen, background plant, screen; can also be clipped into a hedge.
+Makes a good specimen, background plant, or screen; can also be clipped into a hedge.